Alegarse/alegarse/README.md

 Full-stack developer with experience in both frontend and backend, mobile development, and agile methodologies.
 I'm passionate about building useful solutions, improving processes, and helping others learn how to code.
 I've worked as a freelancer, developer in software companies, and currently deliver technical training in web development

-> 🎯 My goal is to continue growing in the IT sector — whether as a developer, team leader, or QA specialist — always with a proactive and curious mindset.
+> 🎯 Goal: Continue growing in the IT sector — whether as a developer, team leader, or QA specialist — always with a proactive and curious mindset.

 ---